Seminole Wind (song)

 "Seminole Wind" is a song written and recorded by American country music artist John Anderson.
 It was released in August 1992 as the fourth single and title track from the album of the same name.
 It peaked at number 2 on the United States Billboard Hot Country Singles & Tracks chart for 2 weeks, behind "No One Else on Earth" by Wynonna and it reached number 1 on the Canadian RPM Country Tracks chart.
 Before its release as a single, it was included on the B-side of the album's second single release, "Straight Tequila Night."

 "Seminole Wind" was covered by Donna the Buffalo in 1998, as well as well-known folk artist James Taylor on his 2008 album Covers.
 It was covered by Luke Combs on the 2022 John Anderson tribute album Something Borrowed, Something New and in 2024 by JJ Grey & Mofro on their 2024 album Olustee.

 Critical reception

 Deborah Evans Price of Billboard magazine reviewed the song favorably, calling it a "vividly imagistic song".
 She went on to say that it "conveys feelings of urgency and great loss without being self-righteous or preachy."

 Content

-The song has naturalist overtones, lamenting the destruction of the environment by humans for economic gain.
+The song has naturalistic overtones, lamenting the destruction of the environment by humans for economic gain.
 This is illustrated in the first verse, Anderson sings: